gatsbyjs/gatsby/docs/contributing/code-contributions.md

 ### Install Node and Yarn

-- Ensure you have the latest **LTS** version of Node installed (`>= 18`) by executing `node --version`
+- Ensure you have the latest **LTS** version of Node installed (`>= 20.12.2`) by executing `node --version`
-- [Install](https://yarnpkg.com/en/docs/install) the Yarn package manager.
+- [Install](https://pnpm.io/installation) the Pnpm package manager.
-- Ensure you have the version 1 of Yarn installed (`^1`) by executing `yarn --version`.
-The Gatsby monorepo does not yet support later versions of Yarn.
+- Ensure you have Pnpm installed (`^1`) by executing `pnpm --version`.

 ### Fork, clone, and branch the repository

 - [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [official `gatsbyjs/gatsby` repository](https://github.com/gatsbyjs/gatsby).
 - Clone your fork: `git clone https://github.com/<your-username>/gatsby.git`
-- Set up repo and install dependencies: `yarn run bootstrap`
+- Set up repo and install dependencies: `pnpm run bootstrap`
 - Create a topic branch: `git checkout -b topics/new-feature-name`
-- Run `yarn run watch` from the root of the repo to watch for changes to packages' source code and compile these changes on-the-fly as you work.
+- Run `pnpm run watch` from the root of the repo to watch for changes to packages' source code and compile these changes on-the-fly as you work.
   - Note that the watch command can be resource intensive.
-To limit it to the packages you're working on, add a scope flag, like `yarn run watch --scope={gatsby,gatsby-cli}`.
+To limit it to the packages you're working on, add a scope flag, like `pnpm run watch --scope={gatsby,gatsby-cli}`.
-  - To watch just one package such as `gatsby`, run `yarn run watch --scope=gatsby`.
+  - To watch just one package such as `gatsby`, run `pnpm run watch --scope=gatsby`.

 > **Note:** Optionally you can run `git clone --depth=1 https://github.com/<your-username>/gatsby.git` to do a shallow clone (smaller download size) rather than a deep clone, however this sometimes leads to problems when you want to reference older upstream branches.